oxivanisher/oxiscripts/README.md

 * The runtime timestamp of a `make_release.sh` run is imprinted in the resulting `install.sh` file (variable `INSTALLOXIRELEASE`).
 With this mechanism, it is able to detect if a update is required.
 * Configure the variable `OXIMIRROR` variable to point to your own `install.sh`
 * Some basic configuration is done in `/etc/oxiscripts/setup.sh`
+* Dash is NOT supported.
+This is only for real shells.